laoshanxi/app-mesh/doc/CONSUL.md

 ### What is supported:

 > * Implement a Consul connection(support SSL) to access Consul REST APIs
-> * Two types of Applications : Consul task and local task
+> * Two types of Applications : Consul app and local app
 > * App Manager on each node organize to a cluster and have one eletion leader
 > * Each App Manager node report status to Consul with a requested Consul session id
-> * App Manager Leader node schedule Consul tasks and put result in Consul
+> * App Manager Leader node schedule Consul apps and put result in Consul
-> * App Manager worker node retrieve Consul tasks from Consul dynamicly
+> * App Manager worker node retrieve Consul apps from Consul dynamicly
 > * Consul App support node selector (the selector can be hostname or any AppManager Labels, regex is not supported)
 > * Consul App support register as Consul Service for service discovery (each peer app will get others by env) with service health check point to app health API
 > * Consul session id support HA recovery